judsonlmoore/judsonlmoore.com/_posts/travel/destinations/brazil/2017-06-20-porto-seguro-brazil-travel-guide.markdown

 Though not exactly a religious symbol, you must also visit the Discovery Landmark (_Marco do Descobrimento_) which celebrates the original landing spot of Portuguese settlers to Brazil.
 It is the **Brazilian equivalent to Plymouth Rock** in the USA.

-{% cloudinary default /assets/images/2017/04/Porto-Seguro-Bahia-Brazil-Religious-Sculpture.jpg alt="Porto Seguro, Bahia, Brazil, Religious Sculpture" description="Porto Seguro, Bahia, Brazil, Religious Sculpture.
+{% cloudinary /assets/images/2017/04/Porto-Seguro-Bahia-Brazil-Religious-Sculpture.jpg alt="Porto Seguro, Bahia, Brazil, Religious Sculpture" description="Porto Seguro, Bahia, Brazil, Religious Sculpture.
 Courtesy [Embratur Image Bank](https://www.flickr.com/photos/visitbrasil/)." %}

 ## What to do in Porto Seguro